ekeilty17/ekeilty17.github.io/about/academic-career.md

 All the names associated with my degree are a bit confusing, so I would like to quickly explain them.
 First, what is **Engineering Science** (EngSci)?
 At the University of Toronto, there are two types of engineering programs: Core 8 and EngSci.
 In summary, EngSci is the honors engineering program.
 It's harder to be accepted, the courses tend to move at a faster pace covering more material, the exams are harder, and you are required to do both a capstone and a thesis at the end (Core 8's get to choose one).
 You can find more information <a href="https://discover.engineering.utoronto.ca/programs/engineering-programs/" target="_blank">here</a>.

 Second, what does **Machine Intelligence** mean?
 Since EngSci is the honors engineering program, it contains highly specialized majors.
-I think the name "Machine Intelligence" was a bad one.
+I think the name "Machine Intelligence" is a bad one.
 In essence, it's classic computer engineering with an emphasis on machine learning and artificial intelligence.

 ---